ODIN-fire/odin-rs/odin_book/src/install.md

 hello world!
 ```

-For IDEs we recommend [Visual Studio Code with the Rust Analyzer extension](https://code.visualstudio.com/docs/languages/rust) - just choose "File->Open Folder" with the directory this repository was cloned to and you should be all set.
+For IDEs and editors we recommend:

+- [Visual Studio Code with the Rust Analyzer extension](https://code.visualstudio.com/docs/languages/rust) - just choose "File->Open Folder"
+  with the directory this repository was cloned to and you should be all set
+- [Zed](https://zed.dev/) - as a more editor oriented but faster GUI alternative (Zed is implemented in Rust)
+- [Helix](https://helix-editor.com/) - is a text-mode editor (i.e. works over ssh) that is implemented in Rust and can be installed as part
+  of the Rust toolchain

 To build/browse this documentation you have to install the Rust [`mdbook`](https://rust-lang.github.io/mdBook/) tool:
 ```shell